Pratiksha759/Ongoing-Cypress/README.md

 AWS CodeBuild:AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

 **Prerequisites**
-1.Cypres  installation along with Typescript and mochoawesome report 2.AWS account with access to CodeCommit and CodeBuild 3.AWS CLI installed on the local machine
+1. Cypres  installation along with Typescript and mochoawesome report
+2. AWS account with access to CodeCommit and CodeBuild
+3. AWS CLI installed on the local machine
-4.IAM user with appropriate permissions for CodeCommit and CodeBuild
+4. IAM user with appropriate permissions for CodeCommit and CodeBuild

 **Getting Started on local machine**
 1. clone the CodeCommit repository to the local machine using AWS CLI: